celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 - Data by namespace less than block time(ideally sub-second)
 - Pragmatic timeframe
   - We need this done before incentivized testnet
-  - So we don't have time to redesign protocol from scratch
+  - We don't have time to redesign the protocol from scratch
-- Keep Bitswap as it suffices DAS and solves data withholding attack
+- Keep Bitswap, as it suffices for DAS and solves the data withholding attack
-  - Mainly keeping existing Bitswap logic as a fallback mechanism for reconstruction from light nodes case
+  - Existing Bitswap logic kept as a fallback mechanism for the case of reconstruction from light nodes
 - Keeping random hash-addressed access to shares for Bitswap to work

 ### Decision